geigerzaehler/beets-alternatives/README.md

   not given. (optional)

 * **`query`** A [query string][] that determine which tracks belong to the collection.
+A track belongs to the collection if itself or the album it is part of matches the query.
 To match all items, specify an empty string. (required)

 * **`formats`** A list of space separated strings that determine the audio file formats in the external collection.
 If the ‘format’ field